Lush productive gardens bloom at the delectable Kitchen Garden.

 However, during the medieval times, the availability of fresh produce declined in many parts of Europe.
 Thankfully, the Tudor era saw a revival of kitchen gardens, with walls transforming from defensive structures to scenic vantage points.
 Flowers even began to peek around the edges, adding a touch of playful charm.

 The 18th and 19th centuries witnessed the peak of kitchen garden design.
-Imagine meticulously organised squares and rectangles, each section dedicated to specific crops, often nestled within raised beds for optimal growth.
+Rigorously organised squares and rectangles, with each section dedicated to specific crops, often nestled within raised beds for optimal growth.

 But kitchen gardens were more than just rows of vegetables.
 Fruit walls, constructed from sun-absorbing brick, provided the perfect microclimate for delicate fruits like peaches and apricots.
 Crop rotation and the use of green crops, ensured healthy soil and kept pesky pests at bay.
 And ponds, nestled within the garden walls, offered a source of softened water for irrigation during dry spells.